Return to Lines in the Sand (Opener)

 She could shake this off.
 C’mon, Vi.
 Just like ganking Malzahar.
 Just like a match.
 Just shake it off.
 Before Princess Ezreal over there gets slashed to ribbons.

 Kat brandished a knife in either hand.
 She feinted left, thrust right.
 Ezreal blinked aside, and hit her with…a jet of water?
+When’d he learn how to do that?

 She tried to get up, but stopped when she felt herself falling deeper into the black.
 Her vision went.
 She heard water rushing around.
 She heard stone breaking.
 It’s coming down on us.